Do Go On - 163 - WW2 Badass Audie Murphy

 For now.

-Or he also suffered from post-traumatic stress,
+Ordie also suffered from post-traumatic stress, which I think makes sense.

-which I think makes sense, which back then was either called
+which back then was either called shell shock or battle fatigue.

-He was plagued with insomnia and bats of depression and he slept with a loaded pistol
+He was plagued with insomnia and bouts of depression

-under his pillow even after the war.
+and he slept with a loaded pistol under his pillow even after the war.

-He had headaches, vomiting and nightmares, but in an effort to draw attention to the problems
+But in an effort to draw attention to the problems of returning Korean War

-his own problems with post-traumatic stress, and he called on the government to give increased consideration and study to the emotional impact
+And he called on the government to give increased consideration

-of combat experiences and to extend health care benefits to war veterans.
-So he used his
+combat experiences and to extend healthcare benefits to war veterans.

-bad experience to try and help other people.
-Holy shit.
+So he used his bad experience, try and help other people.

-And like I said before, with all stories of war, particularly World of War II bad asses,
+And like I said before, with all stories of war,

-there's a lot more to his story, but I just picked a few key war elements because I also want to talk about what he did after.
+but I just picked a few key war elements because I also want to talk about what he did after.

-So at the end of the war, he was considered one of the most decorated soldiers in history,
+So at the end of the war, he was considered one of the most decorated soldiers in history

-being a ward of 33 medals and honors.
+being awarded 33 medals and honors.

-I'd be hard to match with that.
+It would be hard to march with that.

 Yeah, it'd be heavy.

-Yeah, sometimes occasionally you'll see veterans with just, there's no room left on their shirt,
+Yeah, occasionally you'll see veterans with just,

-there's so many medals, he would be that.
+He would be that.

 And they're all like, they're made of metal, right?

-So they'll be heavy.
+So they'd be heavy.

-Some of them are pretty significant, but he's also decorated for bravery by the governments
+But he's also decorated for bravery by the governments of France and Belgium.

-against capturing many more.
+and wounding and capturing many more.

-She's always kind of a weird thing with war, isn't it, to be like,
+She's always kind of a weird thing with war,

-wow, he killed all those people, but it's like they're still people.
+but it's like, they're still people.

 Yeah.